-- If you have Medicaid coverage, you can access at-home COVID tests at no cost through the guidelines established by your state Medicaid program.
+If you have Medicaid coverage, you can access at-home COVID tests at no cost through the guidelines established by your state Medicaid program.
 State Medicaid and CHIP programs are required to cover FDA-authorized at-home COVID-19 tests.

 HHS continues to safely accelerate the authorizations and availability of COVID-19 tests.

-- In February 2020, the HHS Secretary declared that circumstances justified the authorization of emergency use for tests to detect and diagnose coronavirus disease 2019 (COVID-19).
+- In February 2020, the HHS Secretary declared that circumstances justified the authorization of emergency use for tests to detect and diagnose COVID-19.

 - Medical countermeasures such as tests, devices, and drugs, may be used to understand and meet public health needs during emergencies.

 - Emergency Use Authorizations (EUAs) allow public health experts to strengthen the nation’s response to public health threats by making medical countermeasures regulated by the U.S. Food and Drug Administration (FDA) available during emergencies.